 Column (c).
-If the organization answered "Yes" to Form 990, Part IV, line 14a, and the organization maintained employees, agents, or independent contractors outside the United States, list in this column the total number of employees, agents and independent contractors working in each region listed during the tax year.
-Do not include in this number any of the organization's employees, agents, or independent contractors whose only presence in the region is to conduct on-site visits, or persons who serve as volunteers.
+If the organization answered "Yes" to Form 990, Part IV, line 14a, and the organization maintained employees, agents, or independent contractors outside the United States, show in this column the total number of employees, agents, and independent contractors working in each region listed during the tax year.
+Do not include in this number any persons who serve the organization solely as volunteers.
 Include an employee, agent, or independent contractor in the total for each region in which that person worked during the tax year.
-However, in column (c), lines 3a-3c, report the total number of employees. agents, and independent contractors working outside of the United States during the tax year, but do not count any one employee, agent, or independent contractor more than once in these totals.
+However, in column (c), lines 3a-3c, report the total number of employees, agents, and independent contractors working outside of the United States during the tax year, but do not count any one employee, agent, or independent contractor more than once in these totals.
 See Glossary for definition of maintaining offices, employees, or agents.

 Column (d).
-Specify in this column the type(s) of activity(ies), as listed here, that are conducted in each region.
+Specify in this column the type(s) of activity(ies), as listed here, that are conducted in or for each region.
 Types of activities are any of the following: grantmaking, fundraising activities, unrelated trade or business, program services, investments, conducting board meetings, or sending agents of the organization to attend and speak at seminars and conferences.
 If multiple activities are conducted per region, list each type of activity on a separate line and repeat regions in column (a) as necessary.